Rishabh2802/Job-Web-Scraper/README.md

 # Job-Web-Scraper
-Web scrapping from monster.com for python developer's job
+Web scraping from www.monster.com website of data having job title="Python Developer" using tools BeautifulSoup and Selenium Website usually got change over time so the tags used in this repository might not work